Some configuration results for area-minimizing cones: Configuration results

 As a result, whenever $k$ is sufficiently large one can apply Theorem \ref{LC} for the conclusion of Theorem \ref{main}.

 If, further beyond finiteness, there are infinitely many $\{L_\ell\}_{\ell\in\mathscr A}$ with

 then the conclusion of Theorem \ref{main} still holds. \end{rem}

 Note that, by \cite{L-Z}, for fixed $k_1\geq 3$ and every $\delta, \delta'>0$ there exists spiral minimal product type $L_1$ of dimension $k_1$ in some sphere with its normal radius $R_1<\delta$ and $\frac{\alpha_1^2}{k_1}>(\delta')^{-1}$ where $\alpha_1$ is its supremum norm of second fundamental form with respect to unit normals.
 So generally there is no control no these two quantities for a minimal submanifold (of codimension larger than two) in sphere.
-However, machinery Theorem \ref{main} works regardless of the initial figure of $L_1$ at all.
+However, machinery works regardless of the initial figure of $L_1$ at all for spanning area-minimizing cones $C(L_1^{\times n})$ in the asymptotic sense in Theorem \ref{main}.

 {\ }